William Wirt Adams

+William Wirt Adams (March 22, 1819 – May 1, 1888) was a senior officer of the Confederate States Army who commanded cavalry in the Western Theater of the American Civil War.

-Early life
+Early life and education

 Adams was born in Frankfort, Kentucky, to Anna Weisiger Adams and Judge George Adams (a personal friend to American statesman and orator Henry Clay).
 He was a brother of Daniel Weisiger Adams, another future Civil War general.
 In 1825 his family moved to and settled in Natchez, Mississippi.
-His father was a district court judge for the state of Mississippi from 1836 to 1839.
-William attended college at Bardstown College in Bardstown, Kentucky.
-Upon graduation in 1839, he enlisted as a private for the Republic of Texas under Edward Burleson, received a commission to adjutant of the regiment, and was involved in the Military campaign of northeast Texas against Native Americans settled there.
+His father was a district court judge for Mississippi from 1836 to 1839.

+Adams attended college at Bardstown College in Bardstown, Kentucky.
+Upon graduation in 1839, he relocated to the Republic of Texas where he enlisted as a private in the Texas militia under Edward Burleson.
+Appointed regimental adjutant, he participated in the Indian Wars.

-He returned to Mississippi where he married Sallie Huger Mayarant in 1850.
+Adams returned to Mississippi where he married Sallie Huger Mayarant in 1850.
 There he pursued banking and agriculture in Jackson, Mississippi, and Vicksburg, Mississippi.
 From 1850 to 1861, he owned and operated a successful business and, from 1858 to 1860, he served two sessions in the Mississippi House of Representatives.